 When you own a business, and especially if it's a startup, you may overlook some potential tax deductions that can save you money at tax time.
 Many business people and their accountants know about commonly-used tax deductions, but several other lesser-known deductions exist that can trim your company's tax bill even more.

 The following list covers seven expenses you may not have even thought were deductible.

-Many business people pay more tax than needed because they miss deductions they might have taken.
-Here are some common business deductions for which you might be eligible.
-These deductions are presented as possibilities which you might want to explore.
-You may not be eligible for all of these deductions or a deduction may have restrictions on it.
+Your business may not be eligible for all of the following deductions or a deduction may have restrictions or qualifications that must be met.
 If you think you may be eligible for one or more of these deductions, check with your tax professional for more information.

 Petty cash expenses

-Petty cash is the small items you pay cash for, like bagels for the office meeting or parking and tolls.
+Petty cash is money used for the small items you pay cash for, like bagels for the office meeting or parking and tolls.
 Capturing these small expenses can add up to big tax savings.

 If you have a retail business, you may keep cash in a drawer to make change.
 If you have a non-retail business, you may have cash on hand to pay for small purchases.
 If you keep cash in the office, keep track of what you spend it on.

-In either case, the only way you can take tax deductions for these small expenditures is to keep good records of them.
-Create a log book and make sure everyone notes the time, date, amount, and what you bought.
-At the end of each month, add these small transactions to your accounting system.
-You'll be surprised at how quickly they add up!
+In either case, the only way you can use these small expenditures to reduce your taxable income is to keep good records of them.
+Create a logbook or use petty cash vouchers and make sure everyone notes the time, date, amount, and what you bought.
+At the end of each month, input these small expense transactions into your accounting system.
+You'll be surprised at how quickly they add up.

 - To keep records on the exact amounts of expenses.